-- It is clear that the resurgence of the DPRK military in policymaking has nullified progress made under the Six-Party Talks and diminished the effectiveness of economic and diplomatic incentives and sanctions.
+- It is clear that the resurgence of the DPRK military in policy making has nullified progress made under the Six-Party Talks and diminished the effectiveness of economic and diplomatic incentives and sanctions.
 These have been one of the few policy levers that countries could use to induce Pyongyang to abandon its nuclear program.
 The basic contradiction in North Korea's current policy seems to be that it is unlikely to build a strong economy without access to capital, expertise, and imports of technology and certain raw materials from abroad, yet its military actions elicit condemnations and economic sanctions by other nations that only work to thwart its economic goals.
 Two keys in this process are actions by China and Russia, countries friendly to North Korea who joined in condemning the DPRK's May 25 nuclear test.
-Other than financial sanctions, economic sanctions appear to have had little effect on the Pyongyang regime because China, Russia, and other nations have traded with and provided assistance to the DPRK, and the Kim Jong-il regime seems willing to allow starvation rather than open the country to outsiders. - The immediate response to North Korea's second nuclear test is centered on the United Nations.
-It appears that China and Russia may be willing to support stronger sanctions on the DPRK, since Pyongyang's actions are increasingly being perceived as being inimical to certain Chinese and Russian interests.
-The focus of U.N. action is likely to be on nonproliferation, the stopping of exports of nuclear and missile material, in tightening enforcement of previously announced sanctions, and measures to punish North Korea's elite.
-In addition to U.N. action, the United States may separately impose additional sanctions on the DPRK for
+Other than financial sanctions, economic sanctions appear to have had little effect on the Pyongyang regime because China, Russia, and other nations have traded with and provided assistance to the DPRK, and the Kim Jong-il regime seems willing to allow starvation rather than open the country to outsiders. - The immediate response to North Korea's second nuclear test has been centered on the United Nations and the additional sanctions it imposed under Resolution 1874.
+These sanctions were supported by China and Russia, who arguably are viewing Pyongyang's actions as being inimical to certain Chinese and Russian interests.
+In 2008, China exported from \$100 billion to \$160 billion in "luxury goods" that arguably now fall under the UN sanctions.